Testicles and sperm

 Sperm production is a complex process.
 Basically, cells within the testicles undergo a number of changes during which, the chromosomes within the cells (the parts of the cell that contain DNA) form a single set, rather than a double set found in other body cells.
 The cells themselves pass through a number of specific changes, resulting in the very specialized appearance of sperm cells that enables them to travel through the female reproductive tract in their quest to encounter an oocyte (egg cell).

+The picture below shows an illustration of the male scrotal anatomy.
 Once sperm has been made, (the entire process takes about 2 and a half months) they are stored in a coiled tube that drains the testicle.
-This is called the epididymis and it is here that sperm gains the ability to move.
+This part of the male scrotal anatomy is called the epididymis and it is here that sperm gains the ability to move.
 When a man has sex/orgasms, the sperm in the epididymis passes through to the vas deferens, which connects the testicles to the base of the penis, where two structures called the ejaculatory ducts drain the fluid into the urethra, which is the tube through which urine passes when a man goes to the toilet.
 The semen (containing sperm) is then ejaculated out of the end of the penis.

 Where does semen come from?

 The fluid that comes out after ejaculation contains a lot of things.
-In addition to the sperm (which is only 1-2% of the fluid’s volume, and comes from the testicles), nearly all the rest comes from the prostate gland and the seminal vesicles.
+In addition to the sperm (which is only 1-2% of the fluid’s volume, and comes from the testicles), nearly all the rest comes from the prostate gland and the seminal vesicles, which are placed below the bladder in the illustration of the male scotal anatomy.
 These are structures found inside the male pelvis, located close to the bladder.
 These fluids are needed to help sperm in the fertilization process once in the female body.

 Are low volume (smaller) testes linked to fertility problems?